-Like home equity loans, home equity lines of credit, or HELOCS, typically have a minimum draw amount of $10,000.
-Unlike home equity loans, HELOCs function more like a credit card than a lump sum loan, though you are borrowing against the equity in your home.
+Like home equity loans, home equity lines of credit, or HELOCS, typically have a minimum draw amount of $10,000 or more.
+HELOCs function more like a credit card than a lump sum loan, though you are borrowing against the equity in your home.
 You can borrow from the line of credit as needed but don’t need to take everything out in one lump sum, and you’ll only have to pay interest on what you borrow.
 Again, this is really only an option if your home radiator replacement cost reaches five figures, which probably won’t happen unless you decide to replace your entire home heating system.

 The bottom line

-Before assuming a home radiator replacement’s in order, have a skilled professional troubleshoot the source of your troubles.
+Before assuming a home radiator replacement’s in order, have a skilled professional troubleshoot the source of your problem.
 If the radiator itself is the issue, a simple repair can often eliminate the need to replace it entirely.
-If pro does determine the radiator does need replacing, then you can move forward with asking for a cost quote for a new radiator, and whatever else needs fixing to get the heat back on.
+If the pro determines the radiator does need replacing, then you can move forward with asking for a cost quote for a new radiator, and whatever else needs fixing to get the heat back on.